 YubiKey is a key-sized device that you can plug into your computer’s USB slot to provide another layer of security when accessing your LastPass Account.
 YubiKeys are a secure, easy to use, two-factor authentication device that are immune from replay-attacks, man-in-the-middle attacks, and a host of other threat vectors.

 YubiKey is a Premium feature, and the device must be purchased through Yubico.com.

 Limitations and Compatibility

 Up to 5 YubiKeys can be associated with one LastPass account.

-Once you have purchased and received your YubiKey, you can enable the device and manage your preferences by launching your Account Settings and clicking on the ‘YubiKeys’ tab:
+- Once you have purchased and received your YubiKey, you can enable the device and manage your preferences by launching your Account Settings > Multifactor Options > YubiKey:

-To add a new YubiKey to your LastPass account, enter the device in your USB port, click in the first empty YubiKey field, and lightly press your YubiKey on the grooved circle.
-You will need to enter your LastPass Master Password to save any updates you have made to your YubiKey settings.
+- To add a new YubiKey to your LastPass account, enter the device in your USB port, click in the first empty YubiKey field, and lightly press your YubiKey button that has the wifi icon or the “Y” in the middle.

 To disassociate a YubiKey device with your LastPass account, simply clear the entire input field of all characters and click ‘Update’.